-Residences that provide room and board and healthcare services to people with Alzheimer’s disease (or related dementia) are called assisted living facilities with special care units.
-Broadly, these communities offer these services:
+In Washington state, residences that provide room and board and healthcare services to people with Alzheimer’s disease (or related dementia) are called “assisted living facilities with special care units.”
+Broadly, these communities offer the following:

 – Meals, including nutritious snacks

 – Arranging for doctor appointments

 – Emergency response

 Special care units for people with dementia (often referred to as “memory care”) might be a special wing of an existing assisted living residence, or the entire residence itself.
 A secure outdoor area must be provided in Washington memory care, because time outside has been shown to benefit people with dementia.
 There are more assessments required for people in memory care than in regular assisted living, and staff needs additional training to help people in various stages of dementia.
 (For more on assessments and staff training, see below.)

 Assisted living facilities in Washington are regulated by the Washington State Department of Social and Health Services, Aging and Long-Term Support Administration (HSHS/ALTSA).
 There are 530 memory care homes in Washington.
 There are also 105 board and care homes, which offer the same services as assisted living, often including memory care, to 12 or fewer residents in a smaller, more house-like residence.
 For free help finding memory care of any size to meet your family’s needs and budget, click here.

 The average cost of memory care per month in Washington is $6,780, which is about $81,360 annually.
 This makes Washington relatively expensive compared to other states, as the national average for memory care is roughly $5,000 per month.
 Assisted living, without the additional services required for memory care, costs about $1,000 less.